andylvua/xv6-extended/README.md

 is calculated by adding the `argc` to the `argv` array pointer and then adding one to the result (to skip the `NULL` terminator of the `argv` array).
 It then just calls the `main()` function with the correct arguments.

+Well, to be completely precise here, setting the `environ` variable is the responsibility of the `__libc_init_first()` function.
+However, to keep things simple, I've decided to omit it.

 As you may have noticed, there is one more function call in the `_start` function: `exit()`.
 It is used to terminate the process after the `main()` function returns, and that's why we had to manually call `exit()` in the user programs.
-Now we can just return from the `main()` function and `crt0` will take care of the rest.
+Now we can just return from the `main()` function and `start` will take care of the rest.
 By the way, this also eliminates the need of pushing this weird fake return address to the stack: `ustack[0] = 0xfffffff` which is used in the original implementation of the `exec()` function for xv6.